trenta-io/trenta-icons/README.md

 	sudo apt-get install rainier-icon-theme

-This icon set is crafted by the Trenta OS Developers for Trenta OS. - http://trentaos.org

-This theme inherits icons from the Numix Circle theme.
+This theme currently inherits icons from the Numix Circle theme.

 ## Installing Rainier in Other Distros
 We would love to have Rainier packages made for other distros too!
 If you have the skills, please let us know!